heliosproj/HeliOS/CONTRIBUTING.md

 Submit a:
 - **Issue**: If you are reporting a bug, asking a question or proposing a new feature, then submit an issue.
 Please do not submit source code or other file changes through an issue.
 If you do, you will be asked to submit a pull request and your issue will be closed.
 See the **Submitting an Issue** section below for more details on submitting an issue.
-- **Pull Request**: If you are submitting a bug fix, a new feature or a documentation change, then submit a pull request.
+- **Pull Request**: If you are submitting a bug fix or a new feature, then submit a pull request.
 See the **Submitting a Pull Request** section below for more details.

 ## Submitting an Issue